abhishek47kashyap/abhishek47kashyap.github.io/_portfolio/portfolio-3.md

 ![traditional_stewart_platform](https://upload.wikimedia.org/wikipedia/commons/a/a7/Hexapod_general_Anim.gif)

-How inverting the concept: **regardless of how the base plate moves, the top plate should be steady**.
+How about inverting the concept: **regardless of how the base plate moves, the top plate should be steady**.
 After all, that's how the self-levelling pool table looks like.

 The work was done in simulation only (semester ended too quickly), using [MATLAB's Stewart Platform](https://www.mathworks.com/help/physmod/sm/ug/stewart-platform.html) as the testbed.
 We stripped off what we didn't need (as fancy the trident is, that had to go) and made modifications to the underlying controller.
 I had two wonderful teammates to work with.